top of page

 "Good?
 I think I'm gonna puke."

 "Scooby, come."
 The dog responds to the command.
-Looking it's human in her eyes.
+Looking, it's human in her eyes.
 "Scooby.
 We need you to be in front.
 You gotta listen, okay.
 Use those ears.
 Listen."
 The words are indecipherable to the dog, but this isn't his first time with these people.
 He's been at it a long time.
 "That way, Scoob."
 The dog turns in the direction of the woman's hand.
-Together they move as one.
+Together, they move as one.
 Shaggy brings up the rear while the woman takes the front.
-They work their way down the side-scanning the aisles as they pass.
+They work their way down the side, scanning the aisles as they pass.
 Everywhere is evidence that someone else had been there before them.
-The security doors may have been down but the disarray inside speaks volumes.
-Empty cans are strewn about.
-Glass bottles are broken.
-Boxes were torn open.
-"Here."
+The security doors may have been down, but the disarray inside speaks volumes.
+Empty cans are strewn about, and glass bottles are broken.
+Boxes were torn open."Here."
 They come to the end of an aisle.
 The sign reads canned goods.
 It's no different from the rest.
 The lower bays have been stripped bare.
 Most of the upper levels look to be in shambles.
 The visions of pallets filled with cases of food are far from realized.
 "Look for anything we can use."

 "O-o-okay."

 "Where's who?"
 Shaggy turns, bringing up his weapon.
-Light revealed his small friend behind him.
+The light revealed his small friend behind him.
 "Woah.
 Hey, it's okay, Shag.
 I heard the gunshot.
 You okay?"
 The shotgun falls to his side.
 He runs and lifts his partner, his friend, off her feet.

 "Don't you ever do that again?
 Okay."